-When upgrading to everRun Release 7.4, consider the following:
+When upgrading from everRun 7.3.4.0 or previous releases to everRun Release 7.4.x, consider the following:

-• One View Console and Disaster Recovery are not supported.
+- One View Console and Disaster Recovery are not supported.
 If your everRun system is registered with the One View Console, you must unmanage the system before upgrading.
 If your VMs are protected by Disaster Recovery, you must unprotect the VMs, and then unmanage the everRun system before upgrading.
-For information on completing these tasks, see the One View and Disaster Recovery online help.

-• Nagios monitoring solutions are not supported.

-everRun Release 7.4 no longer supports Nagios monitoring which was a technology preview in everRun 7.3.
-Nagios add-ons are automatically removed during the upgrade process.

-• Upgrading everRun systems with external storage requires assistance from Stratus
+For information on completing these tasks, see the One View and Disaster Recovery online help. - Nagios monitoring solutions are not supported. everRun Release 7.4.x no longer supports Nagios monitoring which was a technology preview in everRun 7.3.
+Nagios add-ons are automatically removed during the upgrade process. - Upgrading everRun systems with external storage requires assistance from Stratus

-Caution: The Qualify procedure will not allow an upgrade from everRun Release 7.3.4 to 7.4 on a system with external storage.
+Caution: The Qualify procedure will not allow an upgrade from everRun Release 7.3.4 to 7.4.x on a system with external storage.
 You must contact Stratus Customer Service to enable the upgrade.

-Upgrading to Release 7.4 on a system with external storage requires additional steps before and after the software upgrade, as summarized in "Upgrading a System with External Storage from Release 7.3.4 to 7.4.x" on page 284.
+Upgrading to Release 7.4.x on a system with external storage requires additional steps before and after the software upgrade, as summarized in "Upgrading a System with External Storage from Release 7.3.4 to 7.4.x" on page 284.
 For example, you will need to shut down all VMs and delete all deployed VCDs to begin the process.
 For the latest technical information, please contact your Stratus service representative and refer to KB-4273.
 Also see Documentation Updates for information about other new and updated external storage topics.